threefoldfoundation/info_threefold/src/farming_calculator/farming_calculator.md

 # Farming Reward Calculator

-We have created a calculator to allow you to simulate your own return on investment of becoming a farmer of IT/Internet capacity.
+We have created a calculator to allow you to simulate your potential return on investment of becoming a Farmer.

-Each server (3node which delivers IT capacity) produces x nr of CPR.
-CPR is a cloud production rate and defines the output capability just like the kilowatt-hour (SI symbol: kW⋅h or kW h; commonly written as kWh) is would do for a solar pannel.

-- CPR = Cloud Production rate, which is a nr which can be calculated per server (3node).
-  - CPR expresses the capability of a server in relation to production of IT (compute/storage) capacity.
-- CPR_Reward = is the reward for being a farmer and is staked on the 3Node until 30% utilization of the capacity has been achieved.
-  - The TF_Council looks over this CPR reward and adjusts it over time in line with TFGrid growth and token price.
-Once rewarded to a farmer the CPR Reward does not change.
+Each 3Node (server that delivers compute and storage capacity) produces CPR.

-[Farming logic3 document](farming_logic3) describes how many TFT your server will receive as CPR_reward.
+The [Farming Logic v3 document](farming_logic3) describes how many TFT your server will receive as CPR_reward.
 You don't have to be an expert to become a ThreeFold Farmer.
 Our autonomous system does all the heavy lifting for you.

-Thanks to our sales model you also do not have to sell the capacity of your server(s), the threefold_channel approach takes care of this.
+Thanks to our sales model you also do not have to sell the capacity of your server(s), the threefold_approach takes care of this.

-The big disruption ThreeFold brings is that we commodify this model, you don't have to be a cloud expert.
-Our autonomous system does all the heavy lifting for you.

-## The Used Terms

-- CPR = Cloud Production rate, which is a nr which can be calculated per server (3node).
-  - CPR expresses the capability of a server in relation to production of IT (compute/storage) capacity.
-- CPR_Reward = is the reward for being a farmer and is staked on the 3Node until 30% utilization of the capacity has been achieved.
-  - The TF_Council looks over the CPR reward and adjusts it over time in line with TFGrid growth and token price.
-Once rewarded to a farmer the CPR Reward does not change.

 ## Risks

-- Utilization does not go to 30% which means farming of tokens does not happen.
+- Utilization does not go to 30% which means all your farmed tokens remain staked.
   - _Mitigation: you own the assets, cloud is a good business revenue should be possible_
   - _Mitigation: ThreeFold tech technology is real and already working today_
 - ThreeFold Technology is not working